-- There have been many who haven’t been able to survive the competition and pressure and have failed miserably in managing the fund.
+- There have been many who haven’t been able to survive the competition and pressure and have failed miserably in hedge fund jobs.
 In such cases one can be easily kicked out of business as there is room for failures.

 Hedge Fund Job Essentials

-Being a fund manager isn’t the type of role that you can pick up straight after an MBA degree.
-The size and structure of the fund decides the positions which is where the candidate would be eventually placed depending upon the academic credentials and skills.
+Hedge Fund Jobs are isn’t the type that you can pick up straight after an MBA degree.
+The size and structure of the fund decide the positions which is where the candidate would be eventually placed depending upon the academic credentials and skills.

-The positions in a hedge fund generally include being a junior trader; strategist; analyst; quantitative; software developer; risk manager; and in various administrative roles.
-To finally get into any of these roles and enter the hedge fund world will require certain credentials and preparations which have been discussed in the below infographics
+The hedge fund job positions generally include being a junior trader; strategist; analyst; quantitative; software developer; risk manager; and in various administrative roles.
+To finally get into any of these roles and enter the hedge fund careers will require certain credentials and preparations which have been discussed in the below infographics

 Skills required in Hedge fund Jobs

-Listed below are the skills or characteristics that are required in potential hedge fund candidates
+Listed below are the skills or characteristics that are required for hedge fund jobs

 - High intellect